Customize Consent Preferences

 As usual, I did a lot of Pinterest research and put together a moodboard of the different fixtures and fittings I liked.
 We stayed away from a full suite because we wanted to add personality where we could.
 We opted for a bath that would sit comfortably in the corner and have a curved edge to give us as much space as possible.
 The previous bathroom had a roll top, which was lovely but we decided it was important to minimise water spillage around the edges, especially with two very splashy kids!

-You might also like How to choose tiles (and have great fun with them)
+You might also like How to find trades when renovating

 The previous toilet was an old fashioned style with a chain but we felt that something simple and modern would work better in this space.